 There are official and unofficial quartets.
 Official quartets register themselves with Sweet Adelines International and are eligible to perform on the competition stage.
 Unofficial quartets give small groups the opportunity to practice together and have additional social interaction, with barbershop harmonies as a focal point.
 Unofificial quartets are sometimes used as a teaching/training tool to advance the skills of all members of the chorus.

-Heart of New Jersey Chorus has two active quartets:
+Heart of New Jersey Chorus has one active quartet:

 The Extension Chords

-The Extension Chords was newly re-formed with a new baritone in 2018.
-Our members are Carolyn Wolfe (Tenor), Becky Woodard (Lead) and Esther Krutzel (Bass), all from Heart of New Jersey Chorus, and Lori Asch (Baritone) from Liberty Oak Chorus.
-We are looking forward to building our repertoire as we continue to have fun and enjoy our love of singing together.
+The Extension Chords members are Carolyn Wolfe (Tenor), Becky Woodard (Baritone) and Esther Krutzel (Bass), all from Heart of New Jersey Chorus, and Lori Asch (Lead) from Liberty Oak Chorus.
+We are continuously building our repertoire as we have fun and enjoy our love of singing together.
 For information on hiring our quartet for your event, contact [email protected].

 Lead: Kellyanne DiBello, Bass: Esther Krutzel, Baritone: Becky Woodard, Tenor: Carolyn Wolfe